 Mel's Mad Mondays - A regular Monday evening flight started by Mel Kirk to help beginners.
 This group has a very large forum topic, so scroll to the end to find the current activities.
 The current series is a tour across the USA following the famous Route 66.

-Don Johnson and Friends - Regular Tuesday evening group flights around Gloucestershire airfield.
+Don Johnson and Friends - Regular Tuesday evening group flights around the UK and Ireland.

 Wednesdays - Continental Drift The current trip - just started so not too late to catch up - is following the Pan American Highway from Tierra del Fuego to Alaska